wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.3.0 =
+* Fixed: Patched the issue with improperly escaped URLs and quotes in the plugin.
+Thanks for the help Bren!

 = 1.2.0 =
 * Fixed: Patched an issue with the admin dashboard widget declaring all ticket openers as Guest